The majority of our challenges can be funded in one of two ways and you will need to decide which payment option is the best for you:

 Step 1 – You pay the non-refundable registration fee to us, in order to join the challenge.

-Step 2 – 10 weeks before departure, you will receive an invoice to pay the challenge balance as shown on the respective challenge page.
+Step 2 – Prior to your departure, you will receive an invoice to pay the challenge balance as shown on the respective challenge page.

 Additional Costs to Participants

 When taking part in any of our challenges, it’s important to realise the extra costs you will incur as part of your participation.
 On the reverse of every challenge brochure, you will find a list of items which are “not included” in the overall price.
 In addition to these, you need to factor in the following:

 - Cost of transfers to and from the departure/arrival airport in the UK.